mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/cv.md

   * MATLAB
 * Databases
   * MySQL
+--->
 Research and Work Experiences
 ======
+* Research Intern in Adversarial Machine Learning, at National University of Singapore, Singapore, Jul 2019 – Sep 2019
-* Research and Development Intern in Developing Persian Question Answering System, at Diaalog ,Jun 2018 – Dec 2018
+* Research and Development Intern in Natural Language Processing, at Diaalog, Tehran, Jun 2018 – Dec 2018

 Languages